mesonbuild/meson/docs/markdown/CMake-module.md

 with the name `cmake`.
 You can, of course, replace the name `cmake` with anything else.

+It is generally recommended to use the latest Meson version and CMake >=3.17 for best compatibility.
+CMake subprojects will usually also work with older CMake versions.
+However, this can lead to unexpected issues in rare cases.

 ## CMake subprojects

 Using CMake subprojects is similar to using the "normal" meson